MOXIE Technology on Mars: A Breakthrough for Future Human Exploration

 With the successful demonstration of MOXIE on Mars, the future of human exploration and colonization of other planets becomes more feasible.
 By harnessing the resources of celestial bodies, humanity can expand its reach and knowledge of the universe.

-- Lub peb hlis ntuj: The second smallest planet in our solar system, known as the “Red Planet.”
+- marts: The second smallest planet in our solar system, known as the “Red Planet.”
 It has a thin atmosphere and is characterized by its dusty, cold, and desert-like conditions.

 - NASA: The National Aeronautics and Space Administration, an independent agency of the U.S. Federal Government responsible for space exploration and research.